Colston Loveland: Professional career

 Loveland was selected with the tenth overall pick by the Chicago Bears in the first round of the 2025 NFL draft.
 He was the first tight end taken in the draft, and the third overall receiver.

 He began his rookie season as the backup tight end behind Cole Kmet.
 After recording just two catches for 12 yards across the first two games, Loveland saw increased action that included a 31-yard gain in Week 3 and multiple-reception games over the next three weeks.
 Loveland scored his first touchdown in Week 9 against the Cincinnati Bengals on a five-yard pass, followed by the game-winning 58-yard touchdown with 17 seconds remaining to secure the Bears' 47–42 victory.
 He ended the game with six catches for 118 yards and the two scores, becoming the third Bears rookie with over 100 receiving yards and multiple touchdowns in a game since 1970 (alongside Willie Gault and Marty Booker) and the team's second rookie tight end to do so after Mike Ditka in 1961.
 The performance earned him NFC Offensive Player of the Week, the third Bears rookie to receive a weekly award (joining Anthony Thomas in 2001 and Jordan Howard in 2016) and third rookie tight end (after Mike Dyal in 1989 and Jeremy Shockey in 2002).
+In the Bears' wild card win over the Green Bay Packers, Loveland caught eight passes for 137 yards and scored on a two-point conversion, becoming the first rookie tight end to record eight receptions and over 100 receiving yards in a postseason game.
+Loveland finished his first season with 70 receptions for 906 yards and six touchdowns; he also had 193 yards across two playoff games, surpassing Sam LaPorta for the most by a rookie tight end in the postseason.
+Pro Football Focus ranked Loveland as the highest-graded rookie player and second-highest graded tight end of the 2025 season.